Ray tracing (physics): Seismology

 In seismology, geophysicists use ray tracing to aid in earthquake location and tomographic reconstruction of the Earth's interior.
 Seismic wave velocity varies within and beneath Earth's crust, causing these waves to bend and reflect.
 Ray tracing may be used to compute paths through a geophysical model, following them back to their source, such as an earthquake, or deducing the properties of the intervening material.
 In particular, the discovery of the seismic shadow zone (illustrated at right) allowed scientists to deduce the presence of Earth's molten core.

 General relativity

 In general relativity, where gravitational lensing can occur, the geodesics of the light rays receiving at the observer are integrated backwards in time until they hit the region of interest.
 Image synthesis under this technique can be view as an extension of the usual ray tracing in computer graphics.
 An example of such synthesis is found in the 2014 film Interstellar.

+Laser Plasma Interactions

+In laser-plasma physics ray-tracing can be used to simplify the calculations of laser propagation inside a plasma.
+Analytic solutions for ray trajectories in simple plasma density profiles are a well established, however researchers in laser-plasma physics often rely on ray-marching techniques due to the complexity of plasma density, temperature, and flow profiles which are often solved for using computational fluid dynamics simulations.